Posts

 The ref and the VAR failed to decree a penalty kick for us.

 Such mistakes happen less often in these days of video review.
-I’ll be interested to listen when CONMEBOL publishes the booth officials’ audio.
+I’ll listen when CONMEBOL publishes the booth officials’ audio.

 ♦ ♦ ♦ ♦ ♦